 Can Parrots Choke To Death?

-Parrots choking to death in the wild is a rare occurrence.
-However, parrots have choked to death in captivity.
-If they eat something that fits in their beak but is too large for their throat, it will get stuck there.
+Parrots choking to death in the wild is rare, but they have choked to death in captivity.
+If they eat something that fits in their beak but is too large for their throat, it’ll get stuck there.

-Once the food becomes lodged in the trachea, oxygen is cut off.
-Air will no longer be able to get to the air sacs around its body.
+Once the food becomes lodged in the trachea, oxygen is cut off, and air will no longer be able to get to the air sacs around its body.
 Within minutes, the lack of oxygen can cause permanent damage.
-This may include:

 Vet’s Solution To Choking

-If the choking is severe, you may need to take your parrot to the vet.
 Once you’ve arrived, the vet will take action to remove the blockage.
-If your parrot is unable to breathe, they will first use an abdominal air sac tube.
-This is inserted to provide temporary respiration until the choking emergency has been resolved.
+If your parrot can’t breathe, it’ll use an abdominal air sac tube, which is inserted to provide temporary respiration until the choking has been resolved.

-After the parrot has stopped choking and its airways have been cleared, they will check for damage.
-This is done by carrying out an endoscopy to verify the integrity of internal organs.
-If there is scratching or bleeding, they will look to soothe and repair the damage.
+After the parrot has stopped choking and its airways have been cleared, the vet will check for damage.
+This is done by conducting an endoscopy to verify the integrity of internal organs.

 There are things in a parrot’s living environment that can be hazardous, including: